jmcphers/jmcphers.github.io/content/about/index.md

 # About the Site

-This site is lovingly handcrafted from organic bytes, and is made possible in part by the following technologies:
+This site is lovingly handcrafted from organic bytes, and is made possible in part by readers like you, and the following technologies:

 - Static site hosted on [Github Pages](https://pages.github.com/)
 - Site generation by [Hugo](https://gohugo.io/)